awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 You enable SSL encryption for an Oracle DB instance by adding the Oracle SSL option to the option group associated with the DB instance\.
 Amazon RDS uses a second port, as required by Oracle, for SSL connections\.
 This approach allows both clear text and SSL\-encrypted communication to occur at the same time between a DB instance and SQL\*Plus\.
 For example, you can use the port with clear text communication to communicate with other resources inside a VPC while using the port with SSL\-encrypted communication to communicate with resources outside the VPC\.

 **Note**
 You can use Secure Sockets Layer or Native Network Encryption, but not both\.
-For more information, see [Oracle Native Network Encryption](Appendix.Oracle.Options.NetworkEncryption.md)\.
+For more information, see [Oracle native network encryption](Appendix.Oracle.Options.NetworkEncryption.md)\.

 You can use SSL encryption with the following Oracle database versions and editions:
 + 19\.0\.0\.0: All versions, all editions including Standard Edition Two